edgedb/edgedb/docs/edgeql/functions/string.rst

     Find the first regular expression match in a string.

-    Given an input string and a regular expression string find the first match for the regular expression within the string.
+    Given an input *string* and a regular expression *pattern* find the first match for the regular expression within the *string*.
     Return the match, each match represented by an :eql:type:`array\<str\>` of matched groups.

     .. code-block:: edgeql-repl